-The drivetrain on your mountain bike is what makes it possible for you to pedal and move forward.
-It consists of the chain, cassette, chainrings, derailleurs, and pedals.
-Keeping your drivetrain clean and well-lubricated is essential to keeping your bike running smoothly.
-Here are some tips on how to maintain your drivetrain.
+The key components of your mountain bikes drivetrain enable you to pedal and propel forward.
+These include the chain, cassette, chainrings, derailleurs and pedals.
+It’s crucial to keep your drivetrain clean and properly lubricated to ensure operation of your bike.
+Below are some pointers, on how to upkeep your drivetrain.

 #1 – How to clean your Mountain Bike drivetrain

-There are a few different ways to clean your drivetrain, but the most effective method is to use a degreaser and a brush.
-Begin by applying the degreaser to your chain and gears, then use the brush to scrub away any dirt or grime.
-Rinse the drivetrain with water and dry it off before re-lubricating.
+Here are a couple of methods you can use to clean your drivetrain.
+The best way is to apply a degreaser and use a brush.
+Start by putting the degreaser on your chain and gears then scrub off any dirt or grime, with the brush.
+After that rinse the drivetrain with water.
+Make sure to dry it before adding lubricant

 #2 – How to lube your Mountain Bike drivetrain

 After you’ve finished cleaning the drivetrain of your mountain bike make sure to apply lubricant to prevent corrosion and reduce wear on the components.
 There are types of lubricants to choose from.
 Its crucial to select one that works well with your chain.

 Certain lubricants are tailored for environments whereas some are more suitable, for settings.
 If you’re uncertain about the choice refer to your bicycles manual.
 Seek advice from a skilled mechanic.

 Gently apply the lubricant to your chain and gears ensuring it doesn’t come into contact, with your brakes or tires.
 Remove any residue.
 You’re all set for your ride.

 #3 – How to troubleshoot common Mountain Bike drivetrain problems